Where does death take place in paradise and is filmed? Real locations for Catherine's Bar, the hut, the zoo and the Saint Marie police station - Mash Viral

 Where’s the detective’s “hut” on the beach?

-See you soon!
+See you guys soon!
 Who will miss the Saint Marie gang? #DeathinParadise pic.twitter.com/sT7Mj8tdIZ

 – Death in Paradise (@deathinparadise) February 22, 2018